-Although entirely voluntary, tipping is a recognized part of life in this region of the world.
-Some local staff will look tomembers of the group for personal recognition of particular services provided.
+Although entirely voluntary, tipping is a recognised part of life in this region of the world.
+Some local staff will look to members of the group for personal recognition of particular services provided.
 In order to make things easier for you, the Tour Leaders may organise a group's tips kitty and if this is the case, they will account for it throughout the tour.
-Accordingly you should allow US\$60 for tips.
+Accordingly you should allow US\$30.